 Gypsy House Café houses 120 sq. ft. cottage rooms suitable for two persons.
 These double-bedded rooms have warm blankets, mattresses, and other basic amenities.
 The view from the rooms is spectacular.
-Watch the misty Himalayan mountains surrounded by mystic forests of Kalga from the rooms at Gypsy House Café.
+Watch the misty Himalayan mountains surrounded by the mystic forests of Kalga from the rooms at Gypsy House Café.

-There are 6 bedrooms with 6 beds, 3 shared bathrooms (1 Indian, 2 Westerns) that are suitable for a maximum of 15 guests at a time.
-You have to buy the breakfast, lunch, and dinner separately from the room package.
+There are 6 bedrooms with 6 beds, and 3 shared bathrooms (1 Indian, 2 Westerns) that are suitable for a maximum of 15 guests at a time.
+You have to buy breakfast, lunch, and dinner separately from the room package.

 4. Old Brahma Café and Homestay

-This is another popular homestay at Kalga village with 6 bedrooms, 3 shared bathrooms for a maximum of 16 tourists.
-These rooms offer spectacular mountain and garden views with cozy mattresses, blankets, and warm water.
+This is another popular homestay at Kalga village with 6 bedrooms, and 3 shared bathrooms for a maximum of 16 tourists.
+These rooms offer spectacular mountain and garden views with cosy mattresses, blankets, and warm water.
 Recently the homestay has also incorporated free WIFI facility for their guests.
 The accommodation and food are pretty moderately priced.
 For these advantages, Old Brahma Café and Homestay is a good alternative to the Gypsy House Café.

 Book A Room At Old Brahma Café and Homestay